You may have heard the phrase “Music is a language.”

 The inverse is equally true: language is music.

 Have you ever spent time listening to a language you don’t speak?
 The cadences, the sounds of the consonants and vowels, the inflections…I could listen to French, for example, all day.
-Go find a French girl, give her a big stack of legal fine print to read aloud, and put a microphone in front of her–I’ll buy a 10-disc set of that.
+Go find a French person, give her a big stack of legal fine print to read aloud, and switch a microphone on — I’ll buy a 10-disc set of that.
 I don’t understand a word of French, so it all sounds like poetry to me.

 And actually that’s what poetry is all about: the sounds.
 The rhythms.
 The cadences.
 The beauty of language itself.